vusion/svg-classic-sprite-loader/README.md

 Webpack loader for creating classic SVG sprites.

-The main reason we create a different loader from [svg-sprite-loader](https://github.com/kisenka/svg-sprite-loader) is that non-classic way (not using `background-position`) to create svg sprite does not work in Safari.
+The main reason we make a different loader from [svg-sprite-loader](https://github.com/kisenka/svg-sprite-loader) is that non-classic way (not using `background-position`) to create svg sprite does not work in Safari.

 [This article] (https://css-tricks.com/svg-fragment-identifiers-work/#article-header-id-4) shows several ways to create svg sprites.
 You can take a look in different browers.

 [![NPM Version][npm-img]][npm-url]
 [![Dependencies][david-img]][david-url]